imohitmayank/jaal/README.md

 ```python
 Jaal(edge_df, node_df).plot(directed=True)
 ```
-## 👉 Common Issue
+## 👉 Common Problems

 ### Port related issue

-If you are facing port related issue, please try the following way to run Jaal, it can keep trying a new port till an empty one is found.
+If you are facing port related issue, please try the following way to run Jaal.
+It will try different ports, until an empty one is found.

 ```python
 port=8050